 Attention: Legal Services Branch - ATIP

-The County will not release personal information until it receives a completed form.
-To avoid delay in processing your request, please ensure the form is filled out completely and with the following information:
+The County will not release personal information until it receives a completed LEDR form or DEMS request.
+To avoid a delay in processing your request, please ensure the LEDR form or DEMS request is filled out completely and with the following information:

-• if another type of record, provide sufficient information to allow the record to be identified and location (including dates, times, and location, if applicable)
+• If another type of record, provide sufficient information to allow the record to be identified and determine the location (including dates, times and location, if applicable)

 Related topics